Last Updated on October 6, 2022 by The Noms

 With every place having its own version of pho, every recipe can be different so feel free to tweak the recipe as you see fit!
 For this recipe we chose to go with chicken, as we have had lots of success making chicken crock pot meals in the past.

 Crisp chopped bok choy and bean sprouts add a bit of green freshness and a pleasant bitterness that balances out the salty broth.
 A garnish of fresh lime brings just the right amount of acid to make the spices pop.
-Combine all these flavors and this pho will be sure to be a popular meal the next time you make a slow cooker pho dinner!
+Combine all these flavors and this pho will be sure to be a popular meal the next time you make slow cooker soup recipes!

 Like this recipe?
 Try these below, too!